Probate Q&A Series

 4. Consider Alternative Dispute Resolution

 Before trial, you can ask the court to refer the dispute to mediation.
 Mediation helps parties reach a settlement at lower cost and in less time.
-If you settle, the clerk will enter an agreed order that resolves your inheritance rights.
+If you settle, the court may enter an order or judgment that resolves your inheritance rights.

 5. Prepare for Court Hearings